jamiedidthis/quartz/content/books/a noblemans guide to seducing a scoundrel.md

 - I am the opposite of upset at all the [[books/band sinister|Viscount Corvin]] treats throughout.
 Corvin!
 (Corvin, an “excellent man to be seduced by.”
 Corvin, his “relentless air of sexual availability.”
 Haaaahahaha.)
 Of course that’s who taught Luke what the wider, kinder world looks like. 🥹

-- Berengaria and Emily happening literally right under their oblivious doofus noses rivals even the magnificent Maisie/Phoebe lack of subtlety/oblivion in *[[books/sugared game|Sugared Game]]* (there’s naked painting! come _on_)
+- Berengaria and Emily happening literally right under their oblivious doofus noses rivals even the magnificent Maisie/Phoebe lack of subtlety/oblivion in *[[books/the sugared game|Sugared Game]]* (there’s naked painting! come _on_)

 - Rufus’s reaction when he catches Luke lying and maybe cheating and stealing is everything to me, as is his eventual excitement at the truth.
 He’s such a scrupulously honest person, and yet his first thoughtless instincts are to, respectively, lie and bribe on Luke’s behalf, protecting him at all costs even in the midst of despair and betrayal, and then to exuberantly condone a treasure hunt.
 All of which in the context of things makes him more admirable, _more_ honest.
 That’s how to make my heart sing.